Last Updated on August 23, 2023 by Jade

 It has already been mentioned once, but it bears mentioning again.
 Your oral health care team will have gone over some points with you regarding your dentures.
 They may have given you things including a collection of printed material to review.
 The goal of this is to help you with your transition to wearing dentures, so please make sure that you read and understand all the material provided to you.

 Your oral health team would have provided you with detailed instructions on the care of your false teeth and tips and tricks on how to make getting used to them easier and quicker.
 By following this information, you make it easier on yourself.
-However, if you do encounter a problem or require clarification on something, do not hesitate to contact your dentist for assistance.
+However, if you encounter a problem or require clarification on something, do not hesitate to contact your dentist for assistance.

-Living With Dentures FAQs
+Adjusting To Dentures FAQs

 Here are a few answers to some frequently asked questions regarding what to expect and life with dentures.